 There are a variety of available qualified plans to choose from.
 A specialist can assist you in obtaining accurate quotes and finding affordable coverage based on your age, health, and family history.

 Once you turn 65, your Health Savings Account still works for you - remember - it is YOUR pre-tax money - growing tax-deferred.

-Once you turn age 65, you can use the money in the HSA in any way you wish.
+When you turn 65, you can use the money in the HSA in any way you wish.
 You are no longer required to use the HSA funds only for qualified health care expenses and Long-Term Care Insurance premiums.

-Remember, once you retire, your health savings account continues to work for you.
-HSA distributions can pay for Medicare premiums for Part B, a Medicare Advantage plan (Part C), a prescription drug plan (Part D), and paying for your Long-Term Care Insurance.
+Remember, your health savings account continues to work for you once you retire.
+HSA distributions can pay for Medicare premiums for Part B, a Medicare Advantage plan (Part C), a prescription drug plan (Part D), and your Long-Term Care Insurance.
 This money can also be used for Medicare expenses such as copayments and deductibles if you have any (depending on the Medicare Supplement you choose).

 About the Author

 An LTC News author focusing on long-term care and aging.